dragonflydb/documentation/docs/integrations/bullmq.md

 By adopting the queue naming strategies mentioned above, queues that share the same hashtag will be assigned to the same Dragonfly thread.
 This ensures shard consistency and efficient hardware resource utilization.

+However, because of this, it is important to **use unique per-queue prefixes so that not all queues are handled by the same Dragonfly thread**.
+See [Thread Balancing](#3-thread-balancing) below for more details.

+You should always avoid using the same hashtag for all queues.
+But sometimes, it is fine to strategically place certain queues on the same Dragonfly thread.
+See [Queue Dependencies](#4-queue-dependencies) below for more details.

+### 3. Thread Balancing

+To achieve superior performance for your application, consider employing a larger number of queues with a different hashtag for each.
+By distributing the queues across distinct Dragonfly threads, you can optimize the utilization of the Dragonfly architecture efficiently.

-### 3. Queue Dependencies
+### 4. Queue Dependencies

 If you have queue dependencies, especially a parent-child relationship, it's important to use the same hashtag for both queues.
 This ensures that they are processed within the same Dragonfly thread and maintains the integrity of the dependencies.

-### 4. Thread Balancing

-To achieve superior performance for your application, consider employing a larger number of queues with a different hashtag for each.
-By distributing the queues across distinct Dragonfly threads, you can optimize the utilization of the Dragonfly architecture efficiently.

 ## Useful Resources